-Engineering teams are getting real results with Swarmia.
+Engineering teams are getting results with Swarmia.
 But every team is different.
 Will it work for you?
-Here are some objections we've heard from our actual customer interactions.
+Here are some real objections we've heard.

-We believe that long-term engineering productivity improvement starts with the needs of engineering teams.
-If you don't get the teams' buy-in when measuring productivity and engagement, it's unlikely that you would be able to trust the data for further insight.
+We believe that long-term engineering productivity improvements start from the needs of engineering teams.
+If you don't get the teams' buy-in when measuring productivity and engagement, it's unlikely that you would be able to trust the data for further insights.

-We built our tool by focusing on teams, giving them visibility into how they work and how they can improve.
+We built Swarmia by focusing on teams, giving them visibility into how they work and how they can improve.
 Here's how it works:

-Holistic view of engineering productivity, combined with our focus on teams leads to long-term productivity gains for the whole organization.
+A holistic view of engineering productivity, combined with our focus on teams leads to long-term productivity improvements for the whole organization.

-Software industry has a long history of focusing on harmful metrics like lines of code to measure developer productivity.
+The software industry has a long history of focusing on harmful metrics like lines of code to measure developer productivity.
 But there is a pragmatic way to increase transparency in a way that actually helps teams ship better software faster.
-Rather than stalking developers, we help you find the real bottlenecks in your organization.
+Rather than spying on developers, we help you find the real bottlenecks in your organization.
 These bottlenecks are almost invariably processes, not people.

-We know that best teams focus on optimizing for the whole, not individual.
-In Swarmia you won't see leaderboards ranking developers or teams from best to worst.
+We know that the best teams focus on optimizing for the whole, not the individual.
+In Swarmia, you won't see leaderboards ranking developers or teams from best to worst.
 We focus on healthy, well-researched team metrics around focus, delivery, collaboration, and quality — areas that are already in the teams' domain.
-With added visibility to teams’ focus, delivery, collaboration, and quality, we can focus on gradually improving the ways of working.
+With added visibility to teams’ focus, delivery, collaboration, and quality, we can focus on gradually improving the teams' ways of working.

 If someone in the team is blocked or ends up working alone on a complex problem, it's a team matter too.
-Swarmia enables meaningful conversations in 1-1's and team meetings based on the actual data.
+Swarmia enables meaningful conversations in 1-1's and team meetings based on real data.